KMPR Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Profitability Breakdown: California's combined ratio is around 105%, while Florida and Texas are in the target range of 95%-97%.
+• California's combined ratio is around 105%, while Florida and Texas are performing better, with combined ratios in the 95% to 97% range.

-• Capital Allocation: The company remains focused on ensuring adequate capital for its legal entities and supporting organic growth, with no current plans for acquisitions.
+• The capital allocation strategy prioritizes maintaining sufficient capital in legal entities, supporting organic growth, and returning cash to shareholders, with no current plans for acquisitions.